 The true challenge for experience designers is to make sure that thousands of datasets collected through different tools and existing in different formats are combined into a coherent experience that is easily adoptable by users who are not used to interacting with big data in the way data holders do today.

 The true challenge for visual designers is to find a way to represent the same data, browsable across selected products, in one unified way, so that users don’t need to reconstruct and realign this information in their minds when they access their data through their tool of choice.

 To do so, we need a great level of standardisation to allow people to equally use whatever tool they prefer — be it an app or an agent — and to make in-tool experiences that match their needs as much as possible so that they never abandon that tool.

-How can we remove friction in the decentralised web?
+02. How can we remove friction in the decentralized web?
 Or wait… should we?